YaoGroup/DIFFICE_jax/README.md

 python3 DIFFICE_jax/examples/train_pinns_iso.py
 ```

-Apart from the Python scripts run locally, we also provide the Colab Notebooks for both the tutorial example and real
+Apart from the Python scripts to run locally, we also provide Colab Notebooks for both the tutorial example and real
 ice-shelf examples.
-They are provided in the `tutorial` and `examples` folders, repsectively.
+They are provided in the `tutorial` and `examples` folders, respectively.

 ## Citation